nandita-rajesh/amfoss-tasks/task-05/README.md

 My interest in web development made this the first task I chose to complete.
 I started by correcting the error in the js code that was provided.
 Later, I completed the coding and integrated the API URL into the code.
+Even though it was my first experience with a terminal-based project, and it turned out to be better than I expected.